-In compliance with Tennessee Code Annotated (T.C.A.) § 49-7-2207, Reporting of Students, the University will immediately report to local law enforcement any student whom the University has reason to believe has committed forgery or falsified any record that violates state or federal law.
+In compliance with Tennessee Code Annotated (T.C.A.) § 49-7-2207, Commission of felonies; reporting of students; the University will immediately report to local law enforcement any student whom the University has reason to believe has committed forgery or falsified any record that violates state or federal law.